-- vi.
-When work is performed on energized primary conductors, all second points of contact (for example other conductors, neutral grounds, cross-arms, poles, pot-heads etc.) within reaching distance shall be covered with approved protective equipment. - vii.
-Where possible and upon request of the crew, the automatic re-closer shall be made nonautomatic. - viii.
+- A complete tailboard shall be held per Section 1.38.
+The purpose is to ensure all personnel are aware of the work and associated hazards - All rigging shall be inspected and assured to be in good working order and appropriate for the work being performed. - iii.
+All rubber goods and high voltage protective equipment shall be inspected to verify safe condition.
+The inspection shall include verifying test and issue dates. - iv.
+Immediately prior to using aerial devices for high voltage rubber glove work all insulated portions shall be visually inspected and wiped clean. - All energized conductors or equipment within reach of minimum approach distance (MAD) shall be covered with approved protective equipment or floated free from the pole except those parts that are actually being worked on. - vi.
+When work is performed on energized primary conductors, all second points of contact (for example other conductors, neutral grounds, cross-arms, poles, pot-heads, etc.) within reaching distance shall be covered with approved protective equipment. - vii.
+Where possible and upon request of the crew, the automatic re-closer shall be made non-automatic. - viii.
 When an energized primary conductor is placed on the cross-arm or against the pole, it shall be covered with a line hose; in addition, the cross-arm or pole shall be covered with approved protective devices. - ix.
 When work is being performed on high voltage energized conductors, on the same structure, the work shall be confined to only one phase of a circuit at a time. - x.
 Separate structures and conductors may be worked simultaneously provided the job is coordinated so all personnel are safeguarded from unexpected changes in work distances due to movement of conductors or equipment.
-At all times personnel shall be under direct supervision of the Foreman. - xi.
-Pedestrians will be diverted around the work area. - xii.
-Rubber gloving shall not be performed whenever the majority of Journeyman Lineman determine that it would be unsafe to do so. - xiii.
-If inclement weather develops after work has begun and the job must be completed, the live line tool method shall be used, or the circuit shall be de-energized. - xiv.
+At all times, personnel shall be under direct supervision of the Foreman. - xi Pedestrians will be diverted around the work area - Rubber gloving shall not be performed whenever the majority of Journeyman Lineman determine that it would be unsafe to do so. - xiii.
+If inclement weather develops after work has begun and the job must be completed, the live-line tool method shall be used, or the circuit shall be de-energized.

+- xiv.
 Any work that may produce an arc will require the use of live-line tools.
 Such work shall include opening switches; installing or removing energized jumpers under load, grounding, etc. - xv.
-Live-line tools and attachments shall be maintained on the crews. - xvi.
+Live-line tools and attachments shall be maintained on the crews - xvi.
 No conductive tools, equipment or material shall be allowed to hang on the outside of the buckets.
-Caution should be used to ensure the manufactures weight capacities of the aerial lift are not compromised. - xvii.
+Caution should be used to ensure the manufacturer's weight capacities of the aerial lift are not compromised. - xvii.
 Electric cords shall not be allowed in the primary zone.